Anakha-Sadanandan/knights-path-interview-exercise/README.md

 D4 D5

 The first of the space-separated values is the knight's starting position, the second is the knight's target position.
 For each line in the input, the program will print (to standard out) the shortest path it found.
-So for the example above, it should print e.g.:
+So for the example above, it will print like:

 D4 F5 G7

 D4 F5 E7 D5

+This is the shortest path and coordinates that a Knight can move from starting position to it's target position.